aamandaewenn/LentilProject/README.md

 * item 3
 - item 4

 > The highlighted section.
-> The second one
+> The second one.
-> the third one
+> the third one.